-

 Mechanical Stage: A mechanism

-mounted on top, or as part, of the stage that allows the
+mounted on top, or as part, of the stage that allows

-as it can be difficult to move the slide by hand.
-Most mechanical
+magnifications as it can be difficult to move the

-stages come with a graduated scale so you can see how far
+graduated scale so you can see how far the slide has

-various objects on the slide.
+objects on the slide.

 Top